-• Human Rights (see also gender policy) Principle 7 - Indigenous People.
-Principle 8 - Involuntary Resettlement Promote sustainable development benefits and opportunities for Indigenous Peoples in a culturally appropriate manner; Establish and maintain an ongoing relationship based on Informed Consultation and Participation (ICP) with the Indigenous Peoples affected by a project throughout the project's lifecycle.
-Ensure the Free, Prior, and Informed Consent (FPIC) of the Affected Communities of Indigenous Peoples.
-A temporary loss of land and assets to the road servitude or areas to be occupied by project-related surface infrastructure ge Principle 4 (required) - Human Rights (see also ender policy) Principle 7 - Indigenous People.
-Principle 8 - Involuntary Resettlement To ensure that the development process fosters full respect for the human rights, dignity, aspirations, culture, and natural resource-based livelihoods of Indigenous Peoples: • Anticipate and avoid adverse impacts of projects on communities of Indigenous Peoples, or when avoidance is not possible, to minimize and/or compensate for such impacts; • Promote sustainable development benefits and opportunities for Indigenous Peoples in a culturally appropriate manner; • Establish and maintain an ongoing relationship based on Informed Consultation and Participation (ICP) with the Indigenous Peoples affected by Public Local authorities NamWater
+Human R (see also gender p Principle Indigeno People.
+Principle Involunta Resettle benefits and opportunities for Indigenous Peoples in a culturally appropriate manner; • Establish and maintain an ongoing relationship based on Informed Consultation and Participation (ICP) with the Indigenous Peoples affected by a A temporary loss of land and assets to the road servitude or areas to be occupied by project-related surface infrastructure Human F (see also gender policy Principle Indigeno People.
+Principle Involunta Resettles fosters full respect for the human rights, dignity, aspirations, culture, and natural resource-based livelihoods of Indigenous Peoples: Anticipate and avoid adverse impacts of projects on communities of Indigenous Peoples, or when avoidance is not possible, to minimize and/or Public Local authorities NamWater

 Identified risks/impacts Social principles Planned mitigation measure Institutions responsible for the implementation of the mitigation measures a project throughout the project's lifecycle.
 Ensure the Free, Prior, and Informed Consent (FPIC) of the Affected Communities of Indigenous Peoples.
+CONSTRUCTION PHASE